okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 ## Overview

-The easiest and most secure way to add user sign-in to your server-side web application is to use an Okta-hosted Sign-In Widget.
+The easiest and most secure way to add a user sign-in flow to your server-side web application is to use an Okta-hosted Sign-In Widget.
 When a user attempts to sign in, the application redirects them to the widget hosted on an Okta web page.
 After they've signed in successfully, Okta redirects them back to the application.
 This is known as the [redirect authentication deployment model](/docs/concepts/redirect-vs-embedded/#redirect-authentication).

 > **Note**: To use the redirect model in a _single-page application (SPA)_, see [Sign users in to your SPA using the redirect model](/docs/guides/sign-into-spa-redirect/).
 To use the redirect model in a _mobile app_, see [Sign users in to your mobile app using the redirect model](/docs/guides/sign-into-mobile-app-redirect/).

-In this quickstart, you'll:
+In this quickstart, you:

 1. [Create an app integration in the Admin Console](#create-an-app-integration-in-the-admin-console).
 1. [Create and configure a new web application to use Okta](#create-and-configure-a-new-web-application-to-use-okta).